3 Dev Adam: Plot

 The story unfolds in Istanbul with a violent criminal organization led by Spider-Man, a former professional wrestler turned supervillain, lashing out in the city by flooding it with counterfeit money.
 In a horrifying act, members of Spider-Man's organization mutilate a woman's face by using a boat propeller.
 In response to the crisis, a small task force, comprising Captain America, El Santo, and Captain America's girlfriend and sidekick Julia, come forth to assist the local police in apprehending Spider-Man and the rest of his dastardly outfit of criminal outlaws.

 Julia, who successfully infiltrates Spider-Man's hideout, gets captured and transported to a remote location.
 Despite the perilous situation, she manages to send an SOS signal to Captain America.
 Captain America rescues Julia, but Spider-Man eludes capture.
 Simultaneously, Mexico's national professional wrestler and superhero, El Santo, infiltrates the counterfeit operation that doubles as a dojo.
 After being captured briefly, Santo escapes with some very important incriminating evidence.

 Captain America and El Santo embark on a mission to raid the hideout central to the counterfeiting operation, successfully shutting it down.
-However, Spider-Man seizes the opportunity to commit further crimes, such as killing some people and stealing statues, prompting him to flee because of the inclusion of the criminal actions.
-Subsequently, another confrontation between the heroes and Spider-Man unfolds, revealing the ability of Spider-Man to spawn duplicates of himself spontaneously.
+However, Spider-Man seizes the opportunity to commit further crimes, such as killing some people and stealing statues, prompting him to plan to flee because of the inclusion of the criminal actions.
+Subsequently, the initial confrontation between the heroes and Spider-Man unfolds, revealing the ability of Spider-Man to spawn duplicates of himself spontaneously.

 In an attempt to apprehend Spider-Man, Captain America and Santo go undercover in a nightclub, leading to a fierce confrontation with Spider-Man's gang.
 Appearing to be overwhelmed, the heroes deliberately get themselves captured and taken to Spider-Man's hideout.
 Captain America and Santo feign infighting, confusing their captors and enabling their escape.
-They eliminate most of the gang members during a brief impromptu brawl, but then Spider-Man arrives with his girlfriend.
+They eliminate most of the gang members during a brief impromptu brawl, but then Spider-Man arrives with his girlfriend and sidekick Nadya.

-During the ensuing chaos, Spider-Man's girlfriend is accidentally struck by a stray bullet from a gang member's gun and gets fatally wounded.
-Spider-Man flees with Captain America in direct pursuit.
+During the ensuing chaos, Nadya is accidentally struck by a stray bullet from a gang member's gun and gets fatally wounded.
+Spider-Man flees with Captain America in intense direct pursuit.
 After a grueling battle, Captain America seemingly defeats Spider-Man, but only to be confronted by another Spider-Man and another Spider-Man to yet another Spider-Man and to even yet another Spider-Man.
-The fight intensifies until each Spider-Man is ultimately defeated.
+The predicament intensifies into an extreme gauntlet until each Spider-Man is ultimately defeated.

 As the protagonists prepare to depart Istanbul, Captain America, driven by suspicion, notices a figure resembling Spider-Man sitting in the back of a taxi.
 Reacting impulsively, he runs to the taxi, then reaches inside, pulls the person's head by their mask through the window and unmasks him.
-But only to his dismay, he surprisingly discovers that it's just a very young boy wearing a Spider-Man professional wrestling mask.
+But only to his dismay, he surprisingly discovers that it is just a very young boy wearing an ominous Spider-Man professional wrestling mask.